Can I use an inkjet printer for sublimation? (Complete Beginner Guide)

 Once you use regular ink, your printer is no longer pure.
 To convert a printer to sublimation, ensure it has never used regular ink.
 Clean it using professional methods to remove all old ink if it has.

-You need a printer that works with it to use sublimation ink well.
+You need a printer that works well with sublimation ink.
 Good options are Epson Ecotank printers or professional dye-sub printers.
-Someone makes these for sublimation, or can convert them.
+These printers are either made specifically for sublimation or can be safely converted.

 If you try to print sublimation paper with a regular printer, you will waste ink and might ruin the printer.
 The ink in the system must be pure sublimation ink.
 It should not mix with regular inkjet ink.